wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

     `aes(y = stat(count / max(count)))`, rather than
     `aes(y = ..count.. / max(..count..))`

+    !end-bullet!
+-   !begin-bullet!
--   New `tag` label for adding identification tags to plots, typically used for labelling a subplot with a letter.
+    New `tag` label for adding identification tags to plots, typically used for labelling a subplot with a letter.
 Add a tag with `labs(tag = "A")`, style it with the `plot.tag` theme element, and control position with the `plot.tag.position` theme setting (@thomasp85).

+    !end-bullet!

 !end-bullets-23!